maddie480/ExtendedVariantMode/ExtendedVariantMode/README-Mappers.txt

 	- JumpCount: the number of jumps you want, 6 is infinite (yep).
 	- ChaserCount: the number of chasers you want for the "BadelineChasersEverywhere" variant.
 	- BadelineAttackPattern: 0 is random, 1 to 15 are specific patterns.
 Refer to the FinalBoss class in ILSpy or wait for a documentation of these. :ohnoshiro:
+	- FirstBadelineSpawnRandom: 0 to make the first Badeline boss spawn at the opposite of the room, 1 to make her spawn at random.
+	- BadelineBossCount: the number of bosses you want
+	- BadelineBossNodeCount: the number of nodes (positions before Badeline goes offscreen) you want
 	- DisableWallJumping, UpsideDown, ForceDuckOnGround, InvertDashes, DisableNeutralJumping, BadelineChasersEverywhere, AffectExistingChasers, RefillJumpsOnDashRefill, OshiroEverywhere, DisableOshiroSlowdown, DisableSeekerSlowdown, TheoCrystalsEverywhere, HeldDash, AllStrawberriesAreGoldens, DontRefillDashOnGround, EverythingIsUnderwater, BadelineBossesEverywhere, ChangePatternsOfExistingBosses, InvertGrab: 1 to enable, 0 to disable.